You will now be in control of the stoma, not the other way around!. Forget incessant thoughts of “where is the toilet?”.

 If converting an existing ileostomy, it is a relatively straightforward procedure that can be performed as minimally invasive surgery (laparoscopic technique).

-Over time, the small intestine forms a reservoir in the abdomen above the implant.
+Over time, the small intestine forms a reservoir in the abdomen before/prior to/inside the implant.
 Using the small intestine it is also possible to create a pouch in the part close to the implant during the surgical procedure but this is not necessary.

 Emptying intervals vary greatly between individuals and are affected by food and fluid intake.
-The number of emptying’s can vary from 2 to 10 times per day.
+The number of emptyings can vary from 2 to 10 times per day.
+Most patients empty every forth hour and some still use their bag some hours per day as an alternative.
 The important thing is that you, as a stoma user, will get much improved personal control of the process.

 The implant is fully compatible with bag use.
 If for any reason you wish to stop using the TIES lid, it is always possible to switch to traditional ostomy bags at any time without removing the implant, and then to switch back to the lid again, as desired.